-Occidental's planned 2024 capital expenditures are between \$6.4 billion and \$6.6 billion.
+Occidental's planned 2025 capital expenditures are between \$7.6 billion to \$7.8 billion, before contributions from noncontrolling interests of \$200 million.

-As of December 31, 2023, Occidental had \$1.1 billion in current maturities of long-term debt which are due in 2024, and an additional \$1.2 billion in long-term obligations due in 2025.

-As of December 31, 2023, Occidental had \$599 million in non-cancelable lease payments due in 2024, and an additional \$427 million in non-cancelable lease payments due in 2025.
+As of December 31, 2024, and through the date of this filing, Occidental was in compliance with all covenants in its financing agreements.
+As of December 31, 2024, Occidental had \$1.0 billion in current maturities of long-term debt which are due in 2025, and \$4.1 billion in long-term obligations due in 2026.
+As of December 31, 2024, Occidental had non-cancelable lease payments of \$582 million due in 2025, and \$425 million due in 2026.
+Occidental's final payment for the Carbon Engineering acquisition of approximately \$415 million is due in November 2025.

-Dividends paid to common and preferred shareholders were \$1.4 billion in 2023.

-Occidental is party to various purchase agreements that are not accounted for as leases or otherwise accrued as liabilities as of December 31, 2023.
+Occidental is party to various purchase agreements that are not accounted for as leases or otherwise accrued as liabilities as of December 31, 2024.
 These agreements consist primarily of obligations to secure terminal, pipeline and processing capacity, purchase services used in the normal course of business including transporting and disposing of produced water, purchase goods used in the production of finished goods including certain chemical raw materials and power and agreements relating to equipment maintenance and service.
-Refer to the line item "Purchase Obligations" in the table below under Contractual Obligations for the amounts that will be paid for such outstanding off-balance sheet purchase obligations from 2024 and thereafter.
+Refer to the line item "Purchase Obligations" in the table below under Contractual Obligations for the amounts that will be paid for such outstanding off-balance sheet purchase obligations from 2025 and thereafter.